 GeneCards Summary for TSPO Gene

-TSPO (Translocator Protein (18kDa)) is a Protein Coding gene.
-Diseases associated with TSPO include first-degree atrioventricular block and wernicke encephalopathy.
-Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Apoptotic Pathways in Synovial Fibroblasts.
+TSPO (Translocator Protein) is a Protein Coding gene.
+Diseases associated with TSPO include prune belly syndrome and first-degree atrioventricular block.
+Among its related pathways are PPAR signaling pathway and Regulation of cholesterol biosynthesis by SREBP (SREBF).
 GO annotations related to this gene include cholesterol binding and androgen binding.
 An important paralog of this gene is TSPO2.

 UniProtKB/Swiss-Prot for TSPO Gene